Harold James Nicholson: First conviction

 Nicholson was convicted of selling US intelligence to Russia for $300,000 and was sentenced to 23 years 7 months of imprisonment on June 5, 1997.
 He did not get a life without parole or death sentence as prosecutors said he had cooperated fully with them after his arrest.
+He was sent to FCI Sheridan, a medium-security federal prison in Oregon, to serve his sentence.

 Prosecutors believed that he had sold the identities of all US intelligence officers stationed in Russia, as well as the identities of his trainees at the CIA school.
 He told the court that he had intended for the money he received from the Russians to benefit his children.

 Although his case received far less publicity than that of Aldrich Ames, and apparently caused less damage to US national security, Nicholson was said to be the highest ranking CIA official ever convicted of spying for a foreign power.
 In court, Nicholson stated he was inspired to commit espionage by looking at the case of Aldrich Ames, rather than being deterred by it.
 Nicholson noted Ames' professional sloppiness and that the investigation, while it ultimately caught him, had been laggard.
 Such a combination inspired Nicholson to believe his tradecraft was superior to Ames' and that he could elude detection.

-Second crime and conviction
+Second crime, conviction and release

 At the end of 2008, Nicholson's youngest son Nathaniel was arrested; prosecutors said Jim Nicholson had used his son to collect more than $47,000 from Russian officials in Mexico, Peru, and Cyprus for past spy work: between December 2006 and December 2008 Nathaniel had met with representatives of the Russian Federation six times, including twice at a consulate in San Francisco.
 Jim Nicholson was pulled out of prison to plead in court on charges of conspiracy along with his son.

 On January 18, 2011, Nicholson was sentenced to eight more years in prison, having pleaded guilty to charges of conspiracy to act as an agent of a foreign government and conspiracy to commit money laundering; five other charges had been dropped as part of the plea deal.
 Nathaniel Nicholson had been sentenced in December 2010 to five years on probation after making a deal with prosecutors to help build the case against his father.

-Nicholson is currently incarcerated at the United States Penitentiary, Florence ADX, the federal supermax prison in Colorado, and is scheduled for release on November 26, 2023.
+Nicholson was transferred to the United States Penitentiary, Florence ADX, the federal supermax prison in Colorado, and was incarcerated there until his release on November 24, 2023.